Welcome to Junior 2's Class Learning Page!

-We believe in working hard as a team and helping each other to make each day a success.
+We believe in being positive, enthusiastic, resilient, working hard as a team and helping each other to make each day the best it can possibly be.

 The Boy in the Striped Pajamas by John Boyne

 The Wolves of Willoughby Chase by Joan Aiken

 Wonder by R.J.
 Palacio

 The Boy at the Back of the Class by Onjali Rauf

 To see the other curriculum topics and areas we are covering this year, please see the document below entitled Y5/6 curriculum.

 As you know, we love reading and really value how important - and fun - it is.
 I would like you to read at least 5 days a week for at least 20 minutes.
 Please record your reading in the reading record at the front of the homework book and each entry needs to be signed by an adult.
 There will be questions on the learning letter which mirror what the children have been learning in class and will support reading at home.
 Try to ensure the texts you read are appropriately challenging so you can explore new, interesting vocabulary and discuss the characters and themes.
 In class, the children said they most enjoy the discussion part of reading lessons and this 'home learning' time offers the family a fantastic opportunity to get immersed in a book together.
 It's important to read a broad range of texts and these could include…school books, newspapers, favourite annuals, comics, games instructions, recipes, emails and the reading comprehension tasks that were sent home.